Diagram calculus for a type affine $C$ Temperley--Lieb algebra, II

-It is well-known that $\DTL(A_{n})$ is the free $\Z[\delta]$-module with basis given by the elements of $T_{n+1}(\emptyset)$ having no loops.
+It is well known that $\DTL(A_{n})$ is the free $\Z[\delta]$-module with basis given by the elements of $T_{n+1}(\emptyset)$ having no loops.
 The multiplication is inherited from the multiplication on $\P_{n+1}(\emptyset)$ except we multiply by a factor of $\delta$ for each resulting loop and then discard the loop.
-We will refer to $\DTL(A_{n})$ as the \emph{(ordinary) Temperley--Lieb diagram algebra}.
+We will refer to $\DTL(A_{n})$ as the \emph{type $A$ Temperley--Lieb diagram algebra}.

 As $\Z[\delta]$-algebras, the Temperley--Lieb algebra $\TL(A_{n})$ that was briefly discussed in Section~\ref{sec:intro} is isomorphic to $\DTL(A_{n})$.
 Moreover, each loop-free diagram from $T_{n+1}(\emptyset)$ corresponds to a unique monomial basis element of $\TL(A_{n})$.
-For more details, see \cite{Kauffman.L:B} and \cite{Penrose.R:A}.
+For more details, see~\cite{Kauffman1987,Penrose1971}.

 \end{subsection}

 \begin{subsection}{Decorated diagrams}

 We wish to adorn the edges of a diagram with elements from an associative algebra having a basis containing $1$.
 First, we need to develop some terminology and lay out a few restrictions on how we decorate our diagrams.